How does the Mersenne's Twister work?

 - your first

-is not used to output anyrandom
+stateis not used to output anyrandomnumbers - a

-number) - the \(g\) function is reversible, it’s not a one-way function, so MT it is not a cryptographically secure PRNG.
+stateallows you to output not only one, but 624randomnumbers (although this could be thought as one bigrandomnumber) - the \(g\) function is reversible, it’s not a one-way function, so MT it is not a cryptographically secure PRNG.

 With more details, here’s what MT looks like: